Manchester United, Sir Alex Ferguson and the 1999 Treble: That night in Barcelona

-Sunday marks the 20th anniversary of arguably the greatest game in Manchester United's history.
-Rob Smyth revisits that mythical night in Barcelona, when legends were forged and Sir Alex Ferguson left his mark on the grandest stage of all.
+May 26 marked the 22nd anniversary since Manchester United won the 1999 Champions League.
+Rob Smyth revisits that mythical final in Barcelona - when legends were forged and Sir Alex Ferguson, who is celebrating his 80th birthday, left his mark on the grandest stage of all.

 The story of Manchester United’s Treble started with a third-choice referee.
 Steve Bruce’s immortal winner against Sheffield Wednesday in 1993 came in the sixth minute of time added on by John Hilditch, who was only refereeing because of injuries to John Martin before the game and Mike Peck during it.
 There were some late goals under Ferguson before that, but Bruce’s header was the symbolic start of the phenomenon that would become known as Fergie Time.